Sai-Prashanth-Banda/Sai-Prashanth-Banda/README.md

 👋 Hi, I'm Banda Sai Prashanth, a builder turned product thinker with a background in software development, now focused on AI-powered innovation.
 I design user-centric products, craft MVPs, and experiment with AI tools to streamline workflows.
 Passionate about learning by doing, I take a systems-thinking approach to solving real user problems and delivering smart, scalable solutions.

+Visit my website https://bandasaiprashanthworks.netlify.app/ to explore all my works, projects, and the skills that drive my journey in AI-powered innovation and product development.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🛠️ Skills & Technologies